jmhuie/SlicerBiomech/README.md

 To normalize a variable, enable the check boxes of both the variables you want and the desired normalization method(s).
 If you use either the length or material normalization in your research, please cite the relevant papers.
 See the "How to Cite" section.

 # Output Details
-Segment Geometry presents the results as a table and automatically plots second moment of area over percent length of the segment.
-Segment Geometry also generates a resampled and cropped volume of the segment for easy visualization of the individual slice geometries.
+SegmentGeometry presents the results as a table and automatically plots second moment of area over percent length of the segment.
+SegmentGeometry also generates a resampled and cropped volume of the segment for easy visualization of the individual slice geometries.
-When calculating second moment of area or section modulus, Segment Geometry will approximate the segment's aspect ratio and alert the user when the no-shear assumption of Euler-Bernoulli's beam theory may not be met.
+When calculating second moment of area or section modulus, SegmentGeometry will approximate the segment's aspect ratio and alert the user when the no-shear assumption of Euler-Bernoulli's beam theory may not be met.
 Below contains brief information on the possible computations.

 - Segment: Segment name.

-- Slice Index: Segment slice numbers that correspond to the resampled and cropped volume exported by Segment Geometry.
+- Slice Index: Segment slice numbers that correspond to the resampled and cropped volume exported by SegmentGeometry.

 - Percent: Percent of total segment length.